K-Daiki-0ne/Node-TypeScript-First-Setup/README.md

 # First Setup Node(TypeScript)

 ## This repository completed node(TypeScript) first setup
+You don't have to setup ts-node and tsconfig.json.</br>
 ## Enviroment
 - Node - 12.18.0
 - yarn - 1.22.4